kfa408/CharityNavigator/README.md

 })
 ```

-This returns 20 charities that is rated, with minimum rating 4/5.
+This logs 20 charities that is rated, with minimum rating 4.

 Parameters list:
 - pageSize: int from 1 to 1000.
 Default 100